toccobrator.com: TinyMUD Classic

 On August 20, 1990, Fuzzy(#27893) took down Islandia, the most prominent mud of the time, and put up Classic in its place, declaring the first Brigadoon Day.
 (Curiously enough, there was a Muck called Brigadoon that was popular in late 1990/early 1991.)
 Since then, on or around August 19-20, it's become popular to bring up old MUDs for the day (or week, or until the person running them gets tired and shuts them back down).
 In 1998, I took a copy of the now-publically-available copy of the TinyMUD database (James Aspnes, aka Wizard(#1), released it into the public domain) and brought it up under TeenyMUD 2.0, it being the best source that I could find at the time that would run Classic acceptably.
 Since then, when able, I've been bringing it back up every August.

-Brigadoon Day 35 is here
+Brigadoon Day 35 is over

 Administrative note: due to a bug in the startup script, database changes on Brigadoon Day 29 and back a few years weren't carried through to the next year's database.
 Apologies to anyone whose new character was lost.